 What to Consider When Choosing the Best Air Impact Wrench

 Torque is rotational force: the energy required to loosen or tighten screws, nuts and bolts, and so on.
-When you twist a screwdriver in a screw head, or put a wrench on a nut and push on the end, you are generating torque.
+It’s generated, for example, by using a screwdriver or a wrench to tighten screws and nuts.

 Rotation Speed and Impacts

-Rotational speed, given in revolutions per minute (rpm), is not the same as torque.
-Here it’s not about energy but about how fast the socket will turn.
-It’s an important consideration for those who work on multiple fixings because it impacts how quickly they can be fastened or loosened.
-Usually, manufacturers give this as “free speed” or “no load speed,” which assumes no effort is required to turn the fixing.
-In the real world, even a small amount of mechanical friction will reduce this speed.
-Nevertheless, it is useful for comparison purposes.
+Rotational speed, which appears in revolutions per minute (rpm) on the label, is not the same as torque.
+Here it’s not about energy but about how quickly the socket turns.
+It’s an important consideration for those who work on multiple fixings, because it impacts how quickly they can be fastened or loosened.
+Manufacturers usually describe rotation speed as “free speed” or “no load speed,” which assumes no effort is required to turn the fixing.
+In the real world, even a small amount of mechanical friction reduces this speed.
+Nevertheless, knowing the speed is useful for comparison.

-Air impact wrenches have hammer mechanisms within the tool that jolt the socket, increasing the effectiveness of the torque.
-Specifications are given as impacts per minute (IPM) or sometimes blows per minute (BPM).
-A higher number generally means a more aggressive action so if working with tough fixings is a regular task, it’s an area that warrants attention.
-That said, high IPM also means a tool will vibrate more, increasing user fatigue.
-Twin hammer actions help balance this out.
-While they still vibrate, it is less severe.
+Air impact wrenches contain hammer mechanisms within the tool that jolt the socket to increase the effectiveness of the torque.
+Specifications are stated in impacts per minute (IPM) or, sometimes, blows per minute (BPM).
+A higher number generally means a more aggressive action, so if working with tough fixings is a regular task, it’s another area that warrants attention.
+That said, high IPM also means the tool vibrates more, which increases user fatigue.
+Twin hammer actions help balance vibration.
+While they still vibrate, it’s less severe.

-- Weight and grip: Air impact wrenches come in a wide variety of sizes and materials.
-Weight can have a big impact on manageability and user fatigue, so while lighter tools tend to cost more (because materials are more expensive), it’s often money well spent.
-It’s also important to have a good grip on the handle, both for control and safety.
-Contoured and rubberized areas generally improve ergonomics.
+- Weight and grip: Air impact wrenches come in a variety of sizes and materials.
+Weight can have a big impact on manageability and user fatigue, so while lighter tools usually cost more (because the materials are more expensive), it’s often money well spent.
+Users also need a good grip on the handle, both for control and safety.
+Contoured and rubberized areas generally improve grip and ergonomics.

-- Noise levels: The hammer action of an air impact wrench is loud.
-While better manufacturers make an effort to reduce noise, most tools still exceed current safety levels.
-As a result, ear protection should always be worn.
+- Noise levels: The hammer action made by an air impact wrench is loud.
+While better manufacturers try to reduce noise, most tools still exceed current safety levels.
+Always wear ear protection while using an air impact wrench.

-- Sockets: While 1/4-inch drives do exist on light-duty air impact wrenches, most are 3/8-inch or 1/2-inch.
-This tells you the size of sockets you’ll need.
-It’s important that the sockets are of good quality.
-They should be marked as “impact ready” or something similar.
-Cheap socket sets are unlikely to stand up to the pounding they will receive and can actually shatter under the forces generated.
+- Sockets: While ¼-inch drives exist on light-duty air impact wrenches, most measure ⅜ inch or ½ inch.
+This measurement specifies the size of sockets needed.
+The sockets should be of good quality and marked as “impact ready” or something similar.
+Cheap socket sets are unlikely to stand up to the pounding they receive and can actually shatter under the force.

 Tips for Using an Air Impact Wrench

-A key component that might often be overlooked is the compressor required to supply air.
-Taken into account are the necessary air supply specifications, but optimum performance will only be achieved if the compressor itself is properly maintained.
-While air impact wrenches themselves need little maintenance, regular lubrication is vital.
-In both cases, it’s important to follow the manufacturer’s recommendations.
+A key component that may be overlooked is the compressor required to supply air.
+Take into account the necessary air supply specifications, but remember that optimal performance is achieved only if the compressor is properly maintained.
+While air impact wrenches require little maintenance, regular lubrication is vital.
+In both cases, always follow the manufacturer’s recommendations.

 - Make sure the hose is properly connected to the compressor and that the air supply to the air impact wrench is set at the correct pressure (psi).

-- Although many air impact wrenches can be used one-handed, make sure you have a good grip of the tool when loosening tight nuts and bolts.
-If the fixing breaks away suddenly, the torque reaction can make the tool jump in your hands and cause a nasty wrist sprain.
+- Although many air impact wrenches can be used with one hand, make certain to keep a good grip on the tool when loosening tight nuts and bolts.
+If the fixing breaks away suddenly, the torque reaction can make the tool jump and cause a nasty wrist sprain.

 - Be careful when tightening nuts and bolts.
 If the torque is too high, the power of the air impact wrench can easily strip threads.
-If the tool is adjustable, you can always start at low pressure then increase it if the fixing is not tight enough.
+If the tool is adjustable, always start at low pressure, then increase it if the fixing is not tight enough.

 - Always wear some kind of ear protection.
-Even air impact wrenches that are considered “quiet” may still exceed the 80-decibel limit above which hearing damage can occur.
+Even “quiet” air impact wrenches may still exceed the 80-decibel limit above which hearing damage can occur.